-Whether it is adopting new systems to enable working from home, shifting to online collaboration tools including Zoom, WebEx, Skype, and Microsoft Teams, or setting up ecommerce stores to continue operation – the onus has been on technology and connectivity to keep things moving.
+Whether it involves implementing new systems to facilitate remote work, transitioning to online collaboration tools such as Zoom, WebEx, Skype, and Microsoft Teams, or establishing ecommerce platforms to sustain operations, the reliance on technology and connectivity has been pivotal in maintaining momentum.

-For those in manufacturing, working from home during the COVID-19 pandemic is not an option, but continuing business as usual in the current climate is not without its challenges.
-This is particularly true for those working to produce essential items including food and beverages, pharmaceuticals, and medical devices, for which demand has never been greater.
+For those in the manufacturing sector, the option of working from home during the COVID-19 pandemic isn’t feasible.
+However, conducting business as usual in the current environment poses its own set of challenges, especially for those involved in producing essential items like food and beverages, pharmaceuticals, and medical devices, where demand has reached unprecedented levels.

-How can manufacturers ensure the continued operation of their production lines while ensuring the health and safety of their frontline workers?
-It’s a question that can be answered by expediting the factory of the future, or more specifically, by utilising integration and automation in manufacturing operations.
+The question arises: How can manufacturers ensure the continuous functioning of their production lines while prioritising the health and safety of their frontline workers?
+One answer lies in advancing towards the factory of the future, specifically by embracing integration and automation in manufacturing operations.

-In this blog, we speak to Adem Kulauzovic, Director of Coding Automation at Domino, about the relevance of Industry 4.0 in the era of COVID-19, and highlight some of the ways that integrated systems, connected devices, and automated processes can be used to help ease production strain during the COVID-19 pandemic.
+In this blog, we engage in a conversation with Adem Kulauzovic, Director of Coding Automation at Domino, to explore the relevance of Industry 4.0 in the era of COVID-19.
+We also highlight various ways in which integrated systems, connected devices, and automated processes can alleviate production challenges during the ongoing pandemic.

-“A lot of people are finding working from home stressful because they are having to adjust to a new environment and a new way of doing things,” says Kulauzovic.
-“The same is true of workers on the factory floor – where social distancing measures and new shift patterns and processes are adding additional stress during already difficult times.”
+“Many individuals find working from home stressful due to the adjustment to a new environment and a different way of working,” says Kulauzovic.
+“The same holds true for workers on the factory floor, where social distancing measures, new shift patterns, and processes add extra stress during already challenging times.”

-Manufacturers can help to alleviate some of the stress, while also eliminating a key area where errors in production may arise, by taking care of routine, business-critical processes through automation and integration.
-Utilising Industry 4.0 in this way can also stand to benefit manufacturers coping with staff shortages due to sickness, quarantine, or self-isolation during the COVID-19 pandemic.
+Manufacturers can alleviate stress and reduce the risk of production errors by automating routine, business-critical processes through integration and automation.
+Employing Industry 4.0 in this manner can also benefit manufacturers facing staff shortages due to illness, quarantine, or self-isolation during the COVID-19 pandemic.

-“When you have an increase in staff sickness, the first thing you do is ask for more help or bring in temporary workers to support remaining staff,” says Kulauzovic.
-“A lot of businesses are doing this now, but they do not have the time, or the capacity to offer the same level of training or assistance as they would do in normal situations.”
+“In times of increased staff sickness, the first response is to seek additional help or bring in temporary workers to support the remaining staff,” says Kulauzovic.
+“Many businesses are doing this now, but they lack the time or capacity to provide the same level of training or assistance as they would in normal circumstances.”

-Prior to the COVID-19 pandemic, the business drivers of Industry 4.0 were all focused on the competitive advantage that could be achieved through integration, automation, and big data – including reduced costs and increased productivity.
+Before the onset of the COVID-19 pandemic, the primary motivations behind Industry 4.0 were centered on gaining a competitive edge through integration, automation, and leveraging big data, leading to reduced costs and heightened productivity.

-By utilising Industry 4.0 processes, and automating systems to work with limited operator intervention, manufacturers can reduce the number of workers needed on the plant floor.
-Integrating plant machinery and utilising the cloud can provide visibility and operation remotely, allowing managers to work away from the line and yet stay in on top of all production activity.
+By employing Industry 4.0 processes and automating systems to operate with minimal operator involvement, manufacturers can decrease the workforce required on the plant floor.
+Integration of plant machinery and cloud utilization can offer remote visibility and operation, allowing managers to work away from the line while staying informed about all production activities.

-“A lot of Domino’s customers are looking at ways to utilise automation in manufacturing to reduce the need for manual intervention so they can reduce the number of team members needed on-site at any one time,” says Kulauzovic.
-“The fewer people you have in the plant the better you can be at preventing the spread of disease and keeping workers safe.”
+“Many of Domino’s customers are exploring ways to leverage automation in manufacturing to reduce the reliance on manual intervention, thereby lowering the number of team members needed on-site at any given time,” says Kulauzovic.
+“The fewer people present in the plant, the more effectively we can prevent the spread of disease and ensure the safety of workers.”

-Prior to the COVID-19 pandemic, 54% of new US production lines were being set up for automation, or to be controlled by programmable logic controllers.
-With the challenges presented by COVID-19, this is expected to increase.
-It has even been suggested that electronics manufacturing could witness five years’ worth of development in the next 18 months – all as a result of production challenges brought about by COVID-19.[i]
+Prior to the COVID-19 pandemic, 54% of new production lines in the US were being configured for automation or control by programmable logic controllers.
+Given the challenges posed by COVID-19, this figure is anticipated to rise.
+There are even suggestions that the field of electronics manufacturing could experience the equivalent of five years’ worth of development in the next 18 months, all due to production challenges triggered by the pandemic.

 Working from home